marwaneahansal/chat-app-flutter/README.md

 # chat-app-flutter
-Basic chat application with flutter
+Basic chat application with flutter and firebase